mcarton/rust-derivative/doc/cmp.md

 # Custom bound

 Usually a `T: Eq` bound is added for each type parameter `T`.
-You can use override this behaviour if the infered bound is not correct for you.
+You can use override this behavior if the inferred bound is not correct for you.

 Eg. comparing raw pointers does not require the type to be `Eq`, so you could
 use: